A board member's guide to managing an HOA pool

-Many people want to live in a community that has a swimming pool, and if there’s one in yours, you know what kind of value it brings.
+HOA pool management Many people want to live in a community that has a swimming pool, and if there’s one in yours, you know what kind of value it brings.

 While it’s great to think of all those hot days when you and your neighbors can enjoy an afternoon in the water, with it comes many responsibilities community association board members must adhere to that go beyond staying cool or keeping in shape.
-There are maintenance and safety issues, specific concerns that come with each pool season, and even compliance matters that go into operating an HOA pool.
+There are maintenance and safety issues, specific concerns that come with each pool season, and even compliance matters that go into operating HOA pools.

 1. Determine your annual budget